-PTSD is caused by so many different events; personal trauma, sexual trauma, combat, reactions to training.
-It is the 6th highest rated disability among veterans, with over 63,000 new claims in 2015 and a total of over 800,000 veterans receiving compensation for symptoms of PTSD at some level.
-Many veterans are told they have PTSD and submit all the evidence required, but then when they apply for benefits they see this on their rating decision, “Does not meet the criteria for PTSD.”
-In this blog, we will explore various reasons why veterans get denied for this reason and what they can do about it.
+There are many different events that cause PTSD.
+Some examples are personal trauma, sexual trauma, combat, reactions to training.
+It is the 6th highest rated disability among veterans.
+There were over 63,000 new claims in 2015.
+VA compensates more than 800,000 veterans for symptoms of PTSD at some level.
+Many veterans have treating doctors who diagnose them with PTSD only to have VA turn down their claim.
+Even though these veterans submit all the evidence required.
+A lot of times, they see on their rating decision, “Does not meet the criteria for PTSD.”
+In this blog, we will explore reasons why veterans get denied and what they can do about it.

 Incorrect Rating Decisions:

 Often the rating decision is just incorrect.
-Not that the veteran does not meet the PTSD criteria, but that they are denying a mental health disorder because the veteran filed for one disorder and actually has a different one.
+VA fails to grant PTSD cases but it also fails to consider other issues.
+VA denies a mental health disorder because the veteran filed for one disorder and actually has a different one.

 Veterans, unless they have a doctorate in psychology, are not able to officially diagnose their own mental health disorders.
-Therefore, if a claim is filed for PTSD and it is denied because a veteran does not meet the criteria, the VA should have determined if the veteran had another diagnosis, which they often do not.
-Veterans can often avoid this process by filing a claim for a more generic issue such as “acquired psychiatric disorder” or “service connected mental health disorder.”
-By filing for benefits in this manner, it puts the responsibility on the VA to diagnose through a C&P exam and/or utilizing medical records where a diagnosis may already exist.
+Therefore, when a veteran claims PTSD VA can deny it But VA must see if he has another condition.
+VA should determine if the veteran has another diagnosis, which it often does not do.
+Veterans can often avoid this process by filing a claim for a more generic issue such as “acquired psychiatric disorder.”
+Another option would to be to file for “service-connected mental health disorder.”
+By filing for benefits in this manner, VA is responsible to diagnose and/or use medical records.

 Understanding Criterion A of PTSD

 This is one of the most puzzling aspects of diagnosing for lay people.
-Criteria A is what determines if a stressor can be used to support a diagnosis of PTSD.
+Criteria A determines if a stressor supports a diagnosis of PTSD.
 If there is no Criteria A, there is no diagnosis.
 However, many people, even doctors, often misunderstand the requirements for this diagnostic step.
 The criteria broken down are: